my-org-hu/aks-secure-baseline/11-cleanup.md

 1. Purge Azure Key Vault

-   > Because this reference implementation enables soft delete on Key Vault, execute a purge so your next deployment of this implementation doesn't run into a naming conflict.
+   > If you enable soft delete on Key Vault, execute a purge so your next deployment of this implementation doesn't run into a naming conflict.
+We disable Soft Delete during the workshop.

    ```bash
    az keyvault purge -n $KEYVAULT_NAME